 North of Kailua-Kona and within Kaloko-Honokohau National Historic Park, ‘Alula Beach is a “blink and you’ll miss it” spot.
 The cute and cozy beach has a small crescent shoreline, whose turquoise shallow waters are a popular starting point for offshore divers.

 ‘Alula Beach is protected by immense rock walls.
 The lava rock dives over 45 feet into the water.
 This mitigates currents and waves, providing splendid swimming conditions.
 It also creates a natural home for the hundreds of colorful fish that live at ‘Alula Beach.
 Go snorkeling or venture further out, where the marine life becomes even more magnificent.

 Kekaha Kai State Park

 If you want your pick of multiple beaches, head to Kekaha Kai State Park.
-Covering 1,600 acres of golden sand and sparkling blue waters, the state park is home to the aforementioned Maniniowali Beach and Makalawena Beach along with Mahai’ula Beach Park.
+Covering 1,600 acres of golden sand and sparkling blue waters, the state park is home to Maniniowali Beach and Makalawena Beach, along with Mahai’ula Beach Park.

 RELATED: Best Areas to Stay on the Big Island

 The best hike at Kekaha Kai State Park is the Ala Kahakai, a historic coastal trail.
 The trek will guide you toward Maniniowali Beach, but not before you summit Pu’u Ku’ili, a 340-foot cinder cone.